`

 Validators run the Flowra client, which observes and forwards pending transactions via a Banking Stage hook.

-Transactions are deduplicated and broadcast to all searchers in a standardized gRPC stream — no private access required.
+Transactions are deduplicated and broadcast to all searchers in a standardized gRPC stream, with no private access required.

 Searchers detect MEV opportunities and submit tip-bearing bundles.
 Mini-auctions run in 200ms cycles matching Solana's block time.